QCoding/qsum/README.md

 * Do not salt hash values and maintain as much stability in checksums as possible throughout python sessions, python versions, and versions of this package
 * PYTHONHASHSEED should have no effect on checksums
 * Provide significantly longer checksums than `__hash__` which 'is typically 8 bytes on 64-bit builds and 4 bytes on 32-bit builds'
-* Represent all checksums as bytes but provide toolkits to view more human readable formats like hexdigests
+* Represent all checksums as bytes but provide a toolkit to view more human readable formats like hexdigests
 * Permit the calculation of checksums on mutable objects

 ## Checksum Design